ismailmechbal/playbook/source/content/process/mvp.html.md

 <br>
 ### Step 1 - Understanding
 Goal: Have a clear starting point for the whole team.
-Clarify the problem, customer, business, users, and value proposition.<br>
+Clarify the problem, better understand the business and potential users.<br>
 Time: 1 - 3 days<br>
 Activities: